 The first book kind of fits the "main character's rank/title" pattern.
 "Calderon" is what Kitai calls Tavi throughout the book.

 The French translation of the first Discworld novel, The Colour of Magic, was called La Huitième Couleur, ("The Eighth Colour").
-This was followed by The Light Fantastic becoming Le Huitième Sortilège ("The Eighth Spell") and Equal Rites becoming La Huitième Fille ("The Eighth Daughter"; not strictly accurate, as Esk's elder siblings are all brothers).
+This was followed by The Light Fantastic becoming Le Huitième Sortilège ("The Eighth Spell") and Equal Rites becoming La Huitième Fille ("The Eighth Child").
 Then they gave up, and just called MortMortimer.

-As for the English version, all books following Moist von Lipwig are in the format of Verbing Noun; Going Postal, Making Money, and (yet unreleased) Raising Taxes.
+As for the English version, all books following Moist von Lipwig are in the format of Verbing Noun; Going Postal, Making Money, and Raising Steam (it remains to be seen if Sir Terry is going to return to the previously announced Raising Taxes).

 Lindsey Davis's Marcus Didius Falco series started out this way, with The Silver Pigs being followed by Shadows in Bronze, Venus in Copper, The Iron Hand of Mars and Poseidon's Gold.
 At which point, she ran out of metals that were known to the Romans and sounded promising in a title.
 Titles from then on follow no particular pattern, though several play with a well-known phrase (Three Hands in the Fountain, for example.)